Check python packages from requirement.txt and report issues

 You can define a list of authorized licenses, unauthorized licenses and authorized packages.

 The tool will check the requirements.txt file, check packages and their dependencies and return an error if some packages are not compliant against the given strategy.

-A package is considered as not compliant when its license is in the unauthorized license list or is unknown.
-A package is considered as compliant when its license is in authorized license list, or if the package is in the list of authorized packages.
+- A package is considered as compliant when at least one of its licenses is in the authorized license list, or if the package is in the list of authorized packages.